 If you will be at a specific location for the duration of your shift please select Entire Shift

 ONCE A MOVEMENT HAS BEEN SAVED, IT CANNOT BE EDITED OR DELETED.
-TO CORRECT A MISTAKE, PLEASE CREATE A NEW ENTRY WITH THE CORRECT INFORMATION
+TO CORRECT A MISTAKE, PLEASE CREATE A NEW ENTRY WITH THE CORRECT INFORMATION.

 If you have any additional notes, you can enter those in the following section: